To prepare graduates for an entry-level career as a payroll clerk.

 In this course, you’ll develop the foundational skills to help you gain success in the program.
 You’ll learn how you can improve your study skills, so you’re able to use a number of tools that will help you to enter the professional world.

-In this course, you’ll study the traditional payroll process and the methods used to manage data entry functions to improve operational efficiency.
-You’ll explore the concepts of electronic payment and employee self-service systems.
+In this course, you’ll learn the traditional payroll process and the methods used to manage data entry functions to improve operational efficiency.
+You’ll learn the importance of accurate time tracking and the varieties of technical applications used to track time on the job.
 This course also discusses the types of employees and contractors and the importance of confidentiality in the payroll processing function.